I'm an engineer at Stripe where I help design, build, and run our API and maintain our public-facing developer tooling.

 git push heroku master.

-Having written software professionally for many years now, I've become convinced over time that the processes and tools are products with an undesirable level of fragility.
+Having written software professionally for many years now, I'm convinced that the default result given our modern processes and tools are products with an undesirable level of fragility.
 Their eventual failures will be disappointing for users and expensive for maintainers.
-These days I'm especially interested in ways to improve its robustness and longevity, and reduce the number of human hours sunk into operating it.
-This has lead me to a strong interest in programming languages like Rust that offer strong type safety, and have exacting compilers that minimize the number of problems that need to be rooted out at runtime.
+These days I'm especially interested in ways to improve robustness and longevity, and reduce the human hours sunk into operating it.
+This has led me to a strong interest in programming languages that are powerfully type-safe, and have exacting compilers that minimize the number of problems that need to be rooted out at runtime.
 Though still somewhat nascent today, I think that soon the most pragmatic option will be Rust.

 This site is a static set of HTML, JS, CSS, and image files built using a custom Go executable, stored on S3, and served by a number of worldwide edge locations by CloudFront to help ensure great performance around the globe.
 It's deployed automatically by CI as code lands in its master branch on GitHub.
 The architecture is based on the idea of the Intrinsic Static Site.